List of Silver Fang characters: Gohee Takeda

-Gohee Takeda (竹田 五兵衛, Takeda Gohee): A gruff and violent-tempered old bear hunter in the Ohu Mountains.
+Gohee Takeda (竹田 五兵衛, Takeda Gohee): A gruff and violent-tempered old bear hunter in the Ōu Mountains.
 The village "grandfather," he is 64 years old during the events of GNG.
 Five years previous, he lost his dog, Shiro, (Gin's grandfather) to Akakabuto, and also got his left ear sliced off by the demon bear.
 He trains Gin, and is his owner part of the time.
-In the end of the manga, Gohei falls ill, and he reunites with Gin and Riki for the last time before passing away.
-As he is carried off in a car, Gin's pack, which were on both sides of the road, howl in Gohei's honor for giving them such a great leader.
+In the end of the manga, Gohee falls ill, and he reunites with Gin and Riki for the last time before dying.
+As he is carried off in a car, Gin's pack, which were on both sides of the road, howl in Gohee's honor for giving them such a great leader.